RHFieldProductManagement/baremetal-ipi-lab/08-deploycnv.md

 ## Viewing the OpenShift virtualisation Dashboard

 When OpenShift virtualisation is deployed it adds additional components to OpenShift's web-console so you can interact with objects and custom resources defined by OpenShift virtualisation, including `VirtualMachine` types.
-If you select the `Console` button at the top of this pane you should see the web-console displayed.
 You can now navigate to "**Workloads**" --> "**Virtualization**" on the left-hand side panel and you should see the new snap-in component for OpenShift virtualisation but with no Virtual Machines running.

 ![](img/ocpvirt-dashboard.png)